SimoneGiusso/Ports-and-Adapters-pattern-demo/README.md

   is stored (e.g., connection details to the database).
 - other secondary common utilities modules.

-> ⚠️ In a situation where you have more than one port using the same technology, it might be convenient to have one module per
+> ⚠️ Driven and driving modules can contains folder/packages rather than submodules.
+However you start to have less clear separation
-> technology instead of per adapter in the driven and driving modules.
-But honestly I didn't think much about it.
+> between adapters (e.g. pom start to contain more dependencies).
+But it could be an possible alternative.

 ### Motivations behind this structure